erikaduan/aws_notes/README.md

     </p></details>

     > **Note**
     > AWS resource access for the `engineer` user group includes unrestricted access to Glue and all S3 buckets.
-Both resource and object ARNS need to be specified for `s3:GetObject` and `s3:PutObject` actions.
 The action `iam:PassRole` is required for `s3:CreateJob`.
 [User security management](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_my-sec-creds-self-manage.html) should also be enabled.

-2. Assign the `engineer_access` policy to your previously created `engineer` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> engineer_access** or `aws iam attach-group-policy --group-name engineer --policy-arn <engineer_access arn>` in CloudShell.
+2. Assign the `engineer_access` policy to your previously created `engineer` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> engineer_access** or `aws iam attach-group-policy --group-name engineer --policy-arn <engineer-access-arn>` in CloudShell.
 3. Test that the `engineer_access` policy has been correctly applied.
-Log into your AWS account as `engineer_<name>` and confirm that you can access CloudShell, upload and delete data objects and create S3 bucket access points.
+Log into your AWS account as `engineer-<name>` and confirm that you can access CloudShell, upload and delete data objects and create S3 bucket access points.
-4. Upload a test dataset in `arn:aws:s3:::erika-landing-zone/raw` for testing of `analyst_access` JSON policies.
-Confirm that you can copy the test dataset with encryption into `arn:aws:s3:::erika-analysis` using `aws s3 cp s3://erika-landing-zone/raw/test.csv s3://erika-analysis/test.csv --sse AES256` in CloudShell.
+4. Upload a test dataset in `arn:aws:s3:::<name>-landing-zone/raw`.
+Confirm that you can copy the test dataset with encryption into `arn:aws:s3:::<name>-analysis` using `aws s3 cp s3://<name>-landing-zone/raw/test.csv s3://<name>-analysis/test.csv --sse AES256` in CloudShell.
-5. Confirm that unencrypted data uploads are denied i.e. `aws s3 cp s3://erika-landing-zone/raw/test.csv s3://erika-analysis/test.csv` fails in CloudShell.
+5. Confirm that unencrypted data uploads are denied i.e. `aws s3 cp s3://<name>-landing-zone/raw/test.csv s3://<name>-analysis/test.csv` fails in CloudShell.

 ## Create an `analyst_access` IAM policy
 1. Create an analyst access policy via **Access management -> Policies -> Create policy** and input the following code into the JSON editor.